Faculty of Social Sciences

 4. How do I apply to one of the programs?

 In order to apply to these collaborations, you must first apply to Brock University and declare your major in the discipline that offers the collaboration (e.g., if the Psychology – Social Service Worker program is the goal, you would declare Psychology as your major).
-You should contact the Coordinator of Collaborative Programs before registering for courses to make sure that you are choosing the recommended courses for the program you have in mind.
+Please send contact the appropriate Adviser of your major before registering for courses to make sure that you are choosing the recommended courses for the program you have in mind.
 At the end of Year One, you apply for the collaboration of your choice using the following application form for the program of your choice:

-If accepted, you will once again meet with the Coordinator before registering in Year Two classes to make sure that you have the correct courses for the program.
+If accepted, you will once again meet with the Adviser of your major before registering in Year Two classes to make sure that you have the correct courses for the program.

 5. Who can I contact for further information?

-For further information about the Policing and Criminal Justice Program, contact Jeanette Ramsay, Coordinator, Collaborative Study in Policing and Criminal Justice (email@example.com).
-For further information about all other programs, contact Jo Stewart, the Coordinator of Collaborative Programs (firstname.lastname@example.org) or see the links on the left that contain further information about all of our collaborative programs.
+For further information about the Policing and Criminal Justice Program, contact Jeanette Ramsay, Coordinator, Collaborative Study in Policing and Criminal Justice (firstname.lastname@example.org).
+For further information about all other programs, send an e-mail to email@example.com or see the links on the left that contain further information about all of our collaborative programs.